New Rte. 1 Ramp to Beltway Opens

 Smoke from a malfunctioning escalator motor forced authorities to close the Capitol South Metro station yesterday afternoon for about an hour, fire officials said.

 No one was hurt in the incident, which happened at 2:45 p.m., fire officials said.
 Trains continued to run along the Orange and Blue lines but were not permitted to pick up or drop off passengers at the Capitol South stop, fire officials said.
-The station reopened at 3:50 p.m.
+Authorities reopened the station to commuters about 3:50 p.m.

 Death of Woman Found in Pool Suspicious